 Contrarian, Patient and Focused

 Often things that we like – understandable businesses with competitive advantage and good management donot come cheap.
-Human emotions and capital flows, however, do periodically lead to mispricings.
+However some times, owing to ignorance, dislike, temporary hardships, human biases or institutional reasons, prices get reasonable.
 If a careful analysis and long term orientation convinces us that market is mispricing the future long term fundamentals we love taking contrarian positions.
 Our past mistakes and long experience however reminds us to be humble and transact with margin of safety.
 However, till we find things that make sense, we are happy to remain in cash/ liquid funds.
 Also, when things that we own remain cheap and good we are happy to hold the businesses for very long term.
-Lastly, we run a concentrated portfolio of 15-20 companies and like giving adequate weight to our high conviction bets.
+Lastly, we run a concentrated portfolio of 15-25 companies and like giving adequate weight to our high conviction bets.